DuFFin: A Dual-Level Fingerprinting Framework for LLMs IP Protection: Method

 Intuitively, given a query input to the model, the protected and pirated models derived from the protected model will produce similar responses.
 Therefore, we can construct a set of prompt triggers as the secret key.
 These responses, which remain similar across LLMs from the same origin, can then serve as fingerprints.
 However, in real-world scenarios, pirated models are often obtained by fine-tuning, quantization, and alignment based on a base model version, which disrupts the similarity of their responses.

 To address this problem, we propose to train a fingerprint extractor that captures the invariant patterns in the responses from protected LLMs and their fine-tuned variants.
-Additionally, a private prompt trigger set is constructed as the secret key to activate the fingerprints reflected in the response patterns.
+A private prompt trigger set is constructed as the secret key to activate the fingerprints reflected in the response patterns.
 Next, we will introduce Trigger-DuFFin in detail.

 \textbf{Trigger Set Construction}.
 In Trigger-DuFFin, we collect a set of prompt triggers $\mathbf{X}$ as the secret key $\mathcal{K}$.
 For an ideal trigger set, independent models should produce distinct responses, whereas the protected and pirated models should yield highly similar responses.
 Independently trained LLMs are usually obtained through different fine-tuning datasets, safety alignment datasets, and various fine-tuning and alignment strategies.
-Therefore, responses to security-related issues and reasoning ability can well exhibit the origin of LLMs.
-Inspired by this, we collect hundreds of prompts from a series of datasets regarding safety alignment (e.g., jailbreak), commonsense reasoning, and mathematical reasoning to construct the trigger set $\mathbf{X}$ as the secret key.
-The dataset information can be found in Appendix~\ref{app:dataset}.
+Therefore, responses to security-related issues and reasoning ability can well exhibit the origin of LLMs (We provide two examples in Appendix~\ref{app:examples}).
+To construct the trigger set, we randomly sample prompts from a collection of datasets covering safety alignment (e.g., jailbreak), commonsense reasoning, and mathematical reasoning, formally denoted as:

-\textbf{Fingerprint Extraction}.
-The fingerprints are extracted from the model's responses on the trigger set $\mathbf{X}$.
-Specifically, given a model $\psi$, we query it with each trigger $x$ in $\mathbf{X}$ and obtain its response and corresponding token-level logits.
-We then formalize the output into a trajectory $t$ using the template ``\texttt{Output: \{\} <SEP> Mean Entropy: \{\}.}'', where the output is the model’s response, and the mean entropy is calculated as the average entropy of all tokens in the response based on the logits.
-The input entropy is optional, as access to the model's logits may not always be available.
-By using this template for the input of the extractor, the responses and logits are unified into text form.
-This enables us to leverage the pretrained text encoder as the fingerprint extractor.
-Formally, the fingerprint extraction can be written as:

 \begin{small}